 With an affiliate program, that incentive is typically a portion of the profits.
 You get to control how much an affiliate gets each time they sell a product.

-And to make things simple, you can use a platform like Shareasale to manage your affiliate program.
+And to make things simple, you can use a platform like Shareasale or SendOwl to manage your affiliate program.

 Use guest posting as a way to position yourself as an expert in your field.

 This strategy takes more time and effort, but the payoff can be very rewarding.

 How do I write and submit a guest post?

 Start by thinking about how you can solve a problem for readers in your niche.

 For example, if you sell stationary for wedding invitations, your ideal audience is brides.
 So, you should come up with informational topics related to wedding planning and staying organized during the process.